Hesperian Health Guides

 How to use:

-To stop a convulsion in a woman with eclampsia, inject 10 grams of 50% solution into muscle.
-If necessary, continue injecting 5 g of 50% solution into muscle every 4 hours for the next 24 hours.
+For convulsions in a woman with eclampsia, inject 10 grams of 50% solution into muscle.
+Continue injecting 5 g of 50% solution into muscle every 4 hours for 24 hours after the birth or after the last seizure (whichever is later).

 Important